imaneamirat/backup-wordpress/README.md

 Example for RETENTION = 7

-Explanation of the "Backup" backup-wp.py process :
+#Explanation of the "Backup" backup-wp.py process :

-Init :
+##Init : First time execution of the backup process

 Create the following folders :
 ```